alexissaari/MatchDay.RESTApi/README.md

 # MatchDay.RESTApi

-This `ASP.NET Core Web Api` is a `Minimum Viable Product` designed to show my skillset in:
+This `ASP.NET Core Web Api` is a `Minimum Viable Product` designed to show my ability to create a RESTApi.
+This project also includes fundimentals in Object-Oriented Design, Domain-Driven Design, and a dash of SQL Database Design.

-- RESTApi Design
+### Running Locally
-- Object-Oriented Design
+- Visual Studio 2022, built on Windows 11
-- SQL Data Structures
+- To run Acceptance Tests, I had two instances of VS pulled up, one running the main project on a localhost and the other running the acceptance tests calling the main project's localhost

 ### Endpoints
 > ```http